-Carla Guedes is started a Master of Arts by research at UNSW in July 2016, under the supervision of Dr Hamacher and A/Prof Daniel Robinson.
-She is exploring cultural competence for astronomers to help them better understand Indigenous cultures and work with relevant communities if they plan to develop facilities on traditional lands.
-Her study uses the TMT in Hawai’i and the SKA in Australia as case studies.
+Carla Guedes has completed her Master of Arts by research at UNSW in May 2019 and her thesis is now accessible (go to “Theses”, this website), under the supervision of Dr Hamacher and A/Prof Daniel Robinson.
+She explored cultural competence for astronomers to help them better understand Indigenous cultures and work with relevant communities, and used the issues surrounding the construction of the TMT in Hawai’i and the SKA in Australia as case studies.

 Moon Haloes and Predicting Weather

-Karlie Noon (ANU) and Dr Duane Hamacher (Monash)
+Karlie Noon (ANU) and Dr Duane Hamacher (Monash/University of Melbourne)